fjvallarino/monomer/tasks.md

   - Auto scroll affects dropdown when listView is displayed
     - Ignore overlays if scroll is not an overlay
   - Scroll to focused element on init
+  - Is initPost needed in Container?
+  - Send message to scroll to reset position when content changes
+    - This is for listView.
+Maybe a config argument is needed, since this is not always desired?
+    - Solved sending a message

 - Pending
   - Add header in all files, indicating license and documenting what the module does